gcallah/BookReviews/mcpherson.md

 The ultimate rejection of the accepting-appreciating stance is suicide, and here McP again turns to Chesterton for
 insight:

-"Not only is suicide, a sin, it is the same.
+"Not only is suicide, a sin, it is the sin.
 It is the ultimate and absolute evil.. the refusal to take the oath of loyalty to life.
 The man who kills a man, kills a man.
-The man who kills himself, kills all men; as far as he's concerned, he wipes out the world...
+The man who kills himself, kills all men; as far as he's concerned, he wipes out the world..."

+McP does not mention euthanasia, but the implication here should be clear: Assisting someone in committing "the ultimate and absolute evil" should not be encouraged by our legal system.

 ## Moral Limits

-48: Interestingly, McPherson turns to the Confucian tradition when he wants to discuss reverence.
+McP next turns to morality.
+(As he notes, in a way, his entire book is about morality, but here he means morality as it is typically and more narrowly discussed by moral philosophers.)

+His first topic is character formation, and here he adopts an Aristotelean position, where good character is formed by inculcating good habits, which involve restrictions and prohibitions.
+Oddly, the Ten Commandments don't appear here (they only come on stage at the very end of the book), but they are a clear and famous example of the value of prhibitions

+But why should we respect the restrictions that traditional morality puts on us?
+McP's answer is "reverence": a proper sense of reverence for the gift of the world will render these prohibitions not arbitrary but following from the very nature of our being.
+Interestingly, McPherson relies heavily on the Confucian tradition when he wants to discuss the virtue of reverence.
+(48) (A worthwhile move, I think, as it demonstrates that the idea of virtue inherently involving limits is not some "Eurocentric" notion.)

 52: Citing the work of Sarah Buss, McPherson argues that good manners help to form a virtuous character, by inculcating a proper sense of respect for others.